sybrew/the-seo-framework/readme.txt

 		* TODO check W3TC canonical issues https://wordpress.org/support/topic/canonical-https-detection-not-working/
 		* TSF no longer outputs canonical URLs on BuddyPress pages.
 Instead, it lets BuddyPress output it.
 		* [Simple Sitemap](https://wordpress.org/plugins/simple-sitemap/) is no longer detected as a conflicting sitemap plugin.
+		* [NextScripts Snap](https://wordpress.org/plugins/social-networks-auto-poster-facebook-twitter-g/) is no longer detected as a conflicting Open Graph plugin, they now inform you about this.

 * **For translators:**
 	* **Added:**